Four Quartets: World War II

 The outbreak of World War II, in 1939, pushed Eliot further into the belief that there was something worth defending in society and that Germany had to be stopped.
 There is little mention of the war in Eliot's writing except in a few pieces, like "Defence of the Islands".
 The war became central to Little Gidding as Eliot added in aspects of his own experience while serving as a watchman at the Faber building during the London blitz.
 The Four Quartets were favoured as giving hope during the war and also for a later religious revival movement.
-By Little Gidding, WWII is not just the present time but connected also to the English Civil War.
+By Little Gidding, World War II does not simply allude to the then-present time, but is also connected to the English Civil War.

 Poems

 Each poem has five sections.
 The later poems connect to the earlier sections, with Little Gidding synthesising the themes of the earlier poems within its sections.
 Within Eliot's own poetry, the five sections connect to The Waste Land.
 This allowed Eliot to structure his larger poems, which he had difficulty with.

-According to C.K.
-Stead, the structure is based on:
+According to C. K. Stead, the structure is based on: